Guidance

 Inadmissibility decisions

-Sections 80B and 80C of the 2002 Act provide for an inadmissibility decision to be taken on a person’s asylum claim if they have a specified connection to a third country which is assessed as safe according to specified criteria.
-The consequence of such a decision is that the Home Office is not required to consider the asylum claim in respect of the person’s country of origin.
+Sections 80B and 80C of the NIAA 2002 provide for a person’s asylum claim to be declared inadmissible if they have a specified connection (under section 80C) to a third country which is assessed as safe according to specified criteria (section 80B(4).
+The consequence of such a declaration is that the Home Office is not required to consider the asylum claim in respect of the person’s country of origin.

 Section 80B(4) defines a third country as being safe for a claimant if: